jbcodeforce/flink-studies/docs/index.md

 Time is central to the stream processing, and the time is a parameter of the flow / environment and can take different meanings:

 * `ProcessingTime` = system time of the machine executing the task: best performance and low latency
-* `EventTime` = the time at the source level, embedded in the record.
-Deliver consistent and deterministic results regardless of order
+* `EventTime` = the time at the event source level, embedded in the record.
+Deliver consistent and deterministic results regardless of order.
 * `IngestionTime` = time when getting into Flink.

 See example [TumblingWindowOnSale.java](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/windows/TumblingWindowOnSale.java) in my-fink folder and to test it, do the following: